unm-digital-history/campus-history/essays/sub/index.md

 The University of New Mexico built the current Student Union Building, known as the SUB, in 1959.
 Prior to this building, the BLANK building functioned as the main social gathering location for UNM students.
 The Student Council and other campus leaders recognized the need for a new building in the context of post-World War II changes in the student population.
 In 1956, the Student Council voted in favor of a fee to fund the construction of a new Student Union Building.[^note1]

-[^note1]: "Dedication of the New Mexico Union: Program, November 14, 1959.
-The New Mexico Union Ballroom."
+[^note1]: "Dedication of the New Mexico Union," Program Pamphlet, November 14, 1959.

 The first major renovation of the building took place in 1976.
 With the campus bookstore relocated, the renovation added new food services such as a rathskeller.[^note2]

-[^note2]: "UNM Construction Continues," Albuquerque Journal, August 15, 1976."
+[^note2]: "UNM Construction Continues," Albuquerque Journal, August 15, 1976.

 Sed efficitur leo in magna pretium, euismod malesuada risus interdum.
 Proin sed libero et enim pulvinar convallis non eget est. Sed ultrices dui vitae enim semper accumsan.
 Duis quis aliquam nulla.
 Aenean scelerisque lacus vel pretium viverra.
 Sed id faucibus turpis.
 Etiam nec pellentesque lacus.